deepmodeling/dpdispatcher/doc/batch.md

 [JH UniScheduler](http://www.jhinno.com/m/custom_case_05.html) was developed by JHINNO company and uses "jsub" to submit tasks.
 Its overall architecture is similar to that of IBM's LSF.
 However, there are still some differences between them.
-One needs to make sure LSF has been setup in the remote server and the related environment is activated.
+One needs to make sure JH UniScheduler has been setup in the remote server and the related environment is activated.

 ## Bohrium